Manes Descollines (1936-1985) 19"x18" Marina Acrylic on Canvas #1800GN-HA

 This original painting is signed by the late famous master painter Manes Descollines.
 It depicts a marina scene in Haiti.
 It's a 19" x18" acrylic on canvas sold unframed and in excellent condition.

 Manes was born in Petit-Tou de Nippes in 1936 in Haiti.
-He was a self taught artist from the workshop of Jaime Colson, a Dominican who was the director of the Dramatic Art Society of Haiti.
+He was a self-taught artist from the workshop of Jaime Colson, a Dominican who was the director of the Dramatic Art Society of Haiti.
 He started to paint under Gerard Resil, and Dieudonné Cédor, then under Luckner Lazard in 1961.
 He took up ceramics under Tiga and Emmanuel Joachim.
 He exhibited in Haiti and abroad.
-His scenes of Haitian life are highly prized by colectors.
-Many of his works are children playing in the streets.
+Collectors highly prize his scenes of Haitian life.
+Many of his works are about children playing in the streets.
 In 1975, he discovered that he was allergic to all forms of paint, a tragedy for him as an artist.
 He was anguished by that, lonely and mad.
 Then one day in 1985, he decided to kill himself.

 " A sensitive and logical style in which depth is expressed by formal design alone," says the art critic and author Gérald Alexis in his book " Peintres Haitiens".
 Buy the Book Now!